 Back to the term headless, this is a bit of a cheater mode that may assist your ability to fly.
 Instead of flying your drone out, figuring out how to turn it around safely and fly it forward back to your location, headless mode allows you to treat any side of the drone as forward.
 The barrier to entry is much lower when all you have to do is push or pull the joystick the relative direction that you want the craft to travel.

-We recommend that if you plan to use your cheap drone as a trainer, if you plan to fly something more substantial in the future, take the time to learn normal flight.
+We recommend that if you use your cheap drone as a trainer, but you plan to fly something more substantial in the future, take the time to learn normal flight.

 Landing upside down, in a tree